Bringing the water vole back to Kielder

 Complete this form to become a Friend of Ratty today to help us bring back Ratty so that future generations can see this rare creature.

-Restoring Ratty has been supported by a grant from the Heritage Lottery Fund.
-Thanks to National Lottery players, we have been able to start work on the process to reintroduce Water Voles into Kielder. (www.hlf.org.uk)
+Restoring Ratty has been supported by a grant from The National Lottery Heritage Fund.
+Thanks to National Lottery players, we have been able to start work on the process to reintroduce Water Voles into Kielder. (www.heritagefund.org.uk)